 How would you like to have a state-of-the-art AC system that would decrease your utility bills and provide you with more comfort?
 If you answered yes, then you should consider a ductless mini split air conditioner.
 These products offer all of the benefits of a ducted Heating, Ventilation and Air Conditioner (HVAC) system with none of the drawbacks.

 Ducted systems are so pervasive that many consumers are not even aware of an alternative; however, in many parts of the world, ductless systems are the only ones that are used.
 One of the main advantages of having a ductless mini split air conditioner is that there are no ducts.
 Why is this an advantage?
 Most duct systems are not efficient at their primary job: moving air.
 Unless you are willing to invest the money in expensive metal ductwork, then you are going to have a system that suffers from significant airflow resistance.
 This is because the most commonly used type of duct system, flex duct, has a rough interior surface that creates friction.
 When you combine resistance with all of the turns, connections and possible crimp points, the result is less than ideal airflow.

-Another major problem with ducts, especially in a place such as Galveston TX, is that they are frequently located in brutally hot unconditioned attics.
+Another major problem with ducts, especially in the Houston area, is that they are frequently located in brutally hot unconditioned attics.
 Although ducts are insulated, the amount of insulation is quite low, and heat infiltration will occur.
 Flex ducts are also prone to leaks unless they are sealed perfectly, and the extreme conditions of their surroundings constantly work to deteriorate the sealing adhesive.
 Over time, this deterioration will lead to breaches in your duct system, wasting cooled air and bringing dirty, hot air into your house.

 Ductless HVAC Equipment